artefactop/ecomponent/doc/ecomponent_con.md

 <br></br>

-Add an ID to the active list of connections.
-If the connection is available in the other lists (passive or down) is removed from these too.
+Checks an ID.
+If the connection is available as passive or down returns true, otherwise false.
 <a name="passive-1"></a>

 ### passive/1 ###